Looking for 4K Ultra HD TVs?Start shopping

 Sony's FMP-X10 4K Ultra HD media player.

-Because 4K TVs are still so new there's almost no true 4K content available.
+4K TVs have quickly become popular, but there's still a limited amount of true 4K content to watch.
 The same thing happened with the introduction of DVD, HDTV, and Blu-ray — the hardware arrived first, followed by the content.
-Sony offers two Ultra HD media players that only work with their TVs.
-Both players let you download titles from Sony's online library of 4K films, for rental or purchase.
-But the newer player, the FMP-X10, is the recommended option because of its greater versatility and future-readiness.
-It has the ability to play streamed 4K content from Netflix®, making it especially valuable to owners of 2013 Sony 4K TVs which lacked that capability.
+Sony offers an Ultra HD media player, the FMP-X10, that lets you download titles from Sony's online library of 4K films, for rental or purchase.
+The FMP-X10 also has the ability to play streamed 4K content from Netflix®, making it especially valuable to owners of 2013 Sony 4K TVs, which lacked that capability.

 Samsung's 4K Ultra HD media player.